Intermittent Fasting | Coffee | Cream | Sweetener | Conclusion | Studies

-It is a keto-friendly coffee drink that is also popular with intermittent fasting enthusiasts.
+It is a keto-friendly coffee drink popular with intermittent fasting enthusiasts.

 Also, many athletes or professional high performers drink Bulletproof Coffee.
 They all swear on Bulletproof Coffee to get an energy boost from quickly metabolized fat.

 For this reason, they leverage Bulletproof Coffee to complete tasks more efficiently and faster.
-Since this power drink helps you keep saturated, awake, and concentrated, it is a keto and intermittent fasting staple.
+Since this power drink helps you stay saturated, awake, and concentrated, it is a keto and intermittent fasting staple.